 And for HSPs, these little things make a big difference.
 For example, wearing a dress with a tight waistband or uncomfortable shoes can make all the difference for me between a good day and a bad or unproductive one!
 It’s no wonder that we HSPs put a lot of energy into trying to predict or avoid what others might call “minor” inconveniences.

-There’s an upside to this: HSPs are usually the ones who have exactly what anyone might need, from the Advil for a sudden headache to a well-timed protein snack at the airport.
+There’s an upside to this: HSPs are usually the ones who have exactly what anyone might need, from the Advil for a sudden headache to a snack at the airport.
 The downside: All that preparation takes time.

 Finally, when we have a lot going on — whether it’s a family get-together, a work event, or hanging out with friends — we want to be prepared for those events, and we process them deeply, too.
 After an event, highly sensitive people tend to need plenty of time to “come down” and relax — again, processing every little thing that just happened to us — so it gets stressful when we have back-to-back obligations and no downtime.